remakipchirchir-bot/class/README.md

 ﻿# clas# execise
- there was a class held
+ there was a class held monday